 Roadway: Roads and bridges that are improved, designed or ordinarily used for vehicular travel and contiguous areas improved, designed or ordinarily used for pedestrian or bicycle traffic, drainage for the roadway, and/or parking along the roadway.
 Areas primarily used for parking or access to parking are not included.

+Roadway Maintenance: Roadway maintenance projects include projects that do not change the existing template of the roadway which includes the roadway and shoulders to the point of slope selection and maintenance to existing drainage features.
+Maintenance projects do not change the existing template of the roadway; disturb more than 1 acre of subbase or subgrade at any one time; and include activities such as widening, paving previously unpaved shoulders, include other project work beyond the shoulders, slope flattening, roadway realignment and other roadway and/or drainage improvements.
+Maintenance projects do not disturb one acre or more beyond the “Z slope” or shoulders which do not lead to any increase of impervious surface.
+Roadway maintenance projects include treatments or overlays with a net surface gain of 6 inches or less and base/subbase is not exposed.
+Maintenance projects include shouldering projects that increase the roadway elevation by 2 inches or less with an overall treated depth not exceeding the 6 inch limit identified for reconstruction and disturb less than 1 acre of subbase or subgrade at any one time.
+Maintenance projects include rubbilization and overlay projects with a net surface gain of 6 inches or less and disturb less than 1 acre of subbase or subgrade at any one time.

 Site Plan: Also known as construction stormwater site plans, sediment and erosion control plans, stormwater pollution prevention plans, drainage reports, drainage plans, stormwater management plans, drainage and erosion control plans, etc.

 Small Municipal Separate Storm Sewer System: Any municipal separate storm sewer that is not defined as a "large" or "medium" municipal separate storm sewer system pursuant to Regulation 61.
 This term includes publicly-owned systems similar to separate storm sewer systems in municipalities (i.e., non-standard MS4s), including, but not limited to, systems at military bases and large education, hospital or prison complexes, if they are designed for a maximum daily user population (residents and individuals who come there to work or use the MS4's facilities) of at least 1,000.
+Where the owner of a small MS4 has multiple locations within an urbanized area, all locations are considered to be within the jurisdictional boundary if their combined design user population is at least 1,000.

+Spill: An unintentional release of solid or liquid material which may pollute state waters.

+State Waters: Any and all surface waters which are contained in or flow in or through this state, but does not include waters in sewage systems, waters in treatment works of disposal systems, waters in potable water distribution systems, and all water withdrawn for use until use and treatment have been completed.
+This definition can include water courses that are usually dry.
+For the purposes of this permit, state waters do not include subsurface waters.
+State waters are also known as waters of the state.

 Stormwater: Stormwater runoff, snow melt runoff, and surface runoff and drainage.
 See 5 CCR 1002-61.2(103).

 Structural Control Measures: Includes control measures that are comprised of facilities and structures that remove pollutants from water or retain, reuse, or provide for infiltration or evaporation of water.